Scallops lysine-arginine content for herpes management

 Category Overview

 Like most animal products, seafood is a decent source of lysine and somewhat low in arginine.
-Eating seafood can help promote the immune system and fight off herpes infections.
+Eating seafood can help boost the immune system and fight off herpes infections.
 Seafood also contains iodine, selenium, and zinc, which are essential for thyroid function and skin health.
 Oysters, shrimp, and snails are some of the seafood that have the highest lysine to arginine ratio.

 Practical Recommendations

-A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
-This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.
+A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
+This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

 Drinking enough water to keep yourself hydrated and remove toxins from your body.
 Water can also help prevent dryness and irritation of the skin and mucous membranes, which can result in fewer outbreaks.